89885512495/Cars-Scraper/README.md

 # Cars Scraper
-Cars Scraper will collect data from Avito and Drom web-sources.
+Cars Scraper will collect data from Avito and Drom web sources.

-Its finds cars offers from all Russia, sorts from lowest to highest price and puts it in GUI or in terminal.
+It finds car offers from all Russia, sorts from lowest to the highest price, and puts it in GUI or terminal.

 # Features Overview
 •	Avito Cars scraper